colin-aarts/irc-js-bot/README.md

 **irc-js-bot** comes bundled with several official plug-ins for your convenience.
 For now, please see the [source files](/colin-aarts/irc-js-bot/tree/master/node_modules) for details.
 Their names start with 'irc-js-bot-'.
 Each command supports the **?** flag for viewing detailed instructions.

+### Other plug-ins

+There's a [list of known plug-ins](https://github.com/colin-aarts/irc-js-bot/wiki/Plugins) on the wiki.

 ## License

 [UNLICENSE](/colin-aarts/irc-js-bot/blob/master/UNLICENSE) yo.